eToro vs ThinkMarkets, 2026 Update

 The minimum deposit for ThinkMarkets is $0.

 Depending on your needs, a lower minimum deposit can be beneficial.
-If you are experienced with forex trading but are looking for a change then both eToro and ThinkMarkets are a good choice.
+If you are experienced with forex trading but are looking for a change then both eToro and ThinkMarkets are a good option.

 eToro vs ThinkMarkets - Regulation And Licencing In More Detail